irajwinder/Wanderlust/README.md

 - **Interactive Maps**: Integrate maps to showcase your route and visited locations.
 - **Location Tracking**: Automatically log your current location during the trip, making it easier to remember the places you've been.

-### Searching of Trips

-- **Efficient Search**: Quickly find your past trips by using the search functionality.

-### Sharing and Social Integration

-- **Social Sharing**: Share your journal entries or photos on popular social media platforms, allowing your friends and family to follow your adventures.

 ## Technologies Used